rackspace/php-opencloud/docs/userguide/DNS/Reverse-DNS.md

 ## Get PTR record

-PTR records refer to a parent device: either a Cloud Server (with public network access) or a Cloud Load Balancer.
+PTR records refer to a parent device: either a Cloud Server or a Cloud Load Balancer with a public virtual IP address.
 You must supply a fully formed resource object in order to retrieve either one's PTR record:

 ```php
 /** @param $parent OpenCloud\DNS\Resource\HasPtrRecordsInterface */